jthornber/dm-unit/doc/Building.md

 copy ./misc/setup-cross-compile to your kernel source dir, and source it before you start work.

-I recommend applying misc/disable-inlining.patch to your kernel if you are doing development work.
-It adds a config option to disable auto inlining.
+Apply this patch misc/all.patch to your kernel.
+Among other things it adds a config option to disable auto inlining.
 Explict inline directives will still be obeyed.
 Letting the compiler choose which functions are inlined can be frustrating when something as trivial as adding a printk to one function can cause a _different_ function